COVID-19 Prioritized Examination Pilot Program

 • utility or plant applications, including the national stage of a prior international application, in which an acceptable request to participate has been filed with or after a request for continued examination (RCE), if no prior RCE was granted prioritized examination status.

-Any application that claims the benefit of the filing date of two or more previously filed non-provisional U.S. applications or international applications designating the United States under 35 U.S.C.
-120, 121, or 365(c) is not eligible for participation in this pilot, but the applicant may request prioritized examination under 37 CFR 1.102(e).
+Any application that claimed the benefit of the filing date of two or more previously filed non-provisional U.S. applications or international applications designating the United States under 35 U.S.C.
+120, 121, or 365(c) was not eligible for participation in this pilot, but the applicant may request prioritized examination under 37 CFR 1.102(e).

 Announcements